-Climate change, conflict, and political and economic instability have made it difficult for some Malians to access and use health care.
-In the northern regions of Gao and Timbuktu, MOMENTUM Integrated Health Resilience partners with health system actors to prepare and respond to these challenges.
-We work with individuals, households, communities, and the health system overall to bolster their capacities to recover from shocks and stresses that affect health.
-For instance, we organize workshops and provide technical assistance to local governments, health facilities, and community members to create emergency preparedness action plans for health centers.
+Climate change, conflict, and political and economic instability have made it difficult for some Malians to access and receive health care.
+In the northern regions of Gao and Timbuktu, MOMENTUM Integrated Health Resilience partners with health system actors to prepare for and respond to these challenges.
+We work with individuals, households, communities, and the health system to bolster their capacities to recover from shocks and stresses that affect health.
+For example, we organize workshops and provide technical assistance to local governments, health facilities, and community members to create emergency preparedness action plans for health centers.

 Read more about MOMENTUM Integrated Health Resilience’s work in northern Mali.

 Improving Quality of Care in the Private Health Sector

 In Mali, over 60 percent of all health visits occur at a private facility,5 and one-fifth of all family planning users get their method from a private source.6 However, quality of care, data collection and use practices, product availability, and financing opportunities vary widely across these facilities.
 MOMENTUM Private Healthcare Delivery works with private facilities in the Bamako, Kayes, Koulikoro, Mopti, Ségou, and Sikasso regions to improve the coverage and quality of health services and provides tools and resources to prioritize clients’ preferences and experiences.

 MOMENTUM Safe Surgery in Family Planning and Obstetrics also collaborates with private partners to strengthen the use and availability of health data in Mali, especially for budgeting, planning, and monitoring quality of care.

 Vaccinating Malians Against COVID-19